jgcoding10/productivity/DESIGN.md

 uses our site will be required to login.
 The login function in app.py first checks if all the fields have been filled.
 Then, it checks the SQL database to see if this user already exists or not.
 If it exists, the site logs them in, and sends them back to the home page.
     Once the user has been logged in, they can access the Quiz Page.
 This has 8 questions which help the program understand where the user is at, physcially and mentally.
 There are four categories of potential procrastination that we will evaluate for the user: self-care, productivity, movement, and creativity.
-We ask each of these questions on a scale from 'Strongly Disagree' to 'Strongly Agree,' which each will be translated to a numerical value from 0 to 4.
+We ask each of these questions on a scale from 'Strongly Disagree' to 'Strongly Agree,' which each will be translated to a numerical value from 0 to 4 and used in an algorithm to determine the best way to productively procrastinate.
     Each category has two questions that will be asked of the user.
 The values of these categories will all be stored in one counter, but separated by different digits.
 To accomplish this, each question has a different "weight" that will be multiplied by the answer value.
 This means all of the values for the self-care are stored in the 1000s place, the productivity values are in the 100s place, the movement ones are stored in the 10s place, and the creativity ones are stored in the 1s place.
 This total counter compiles as the user does the clicking.
    Once the user clicks submit, the code takes this counter, and finds which of the digits has the greatest value.
-It does this by, say we are in the thousands place, taking the remained when you divide the total by 1000, then subtracting that from the full total, and dividing all of that by 1000.
-This will leave us with the value of the digit.
+For example, say we are in the thousands place, taking the remaineder when you divide the total by 1000, then subtracting that from the full total, and dividing all of that by 1000.
+This will leave us with the value of the desired 1000s place digit.
     With all of these values, the code finds which one is the greatest.
 It will then change to display a results page depending on which one you got.
 This will have an explanation of the result you received, as well as a few ideas of how you can best procrastinate.
     We also included a button on the quiz page that says "Click to suffer!" which